nvim-contrib/nvim-ginkgo/README.md

 }
 ```

-## :warning: Notice
+## Notice

 This project is still in the early stages of development.
-Please use it on your own risk.
+Please use it on your
+own risk.